DaleMargel/Web-Survey/People/WebReflection.md

 # WebReflection
 Templating Library person of interest

-Andrea Giammarchi is a German who owns [WebReflection](https://github.com/WebReflection) - a rambling GitHub with 388 repositories, most of them his own code and brimming with great ideas.
-There is some amazing work here; his github page is like a developer candy store.
+Andrea Giammarchi is a German developer who owns [WebReflection](https://github.com/WebReflection) - a rambling GitHub with 388 repositories, most of them his own code and brimming with great ideas.
+There is some amazing work here.
 I recommend this as a github tourist destination.

 I started using his code when Polymer was delayed writing lit-html and Andrea had a mature, ready-to-go version of it (hyperHtml) just sitting there in his repository.
 Unfortunately, he did not stop there.

 With now over a dozen ways to write a web site, Andrea was kind enough to create a [selection guide](https://gist.github.com/WebReflection/761052d6dae7c8207d2fcba7cdede295).
 There is also a picker application that lets you choose the best option based on what features you want.
-Many of these support IE11 out of the box.
+Many of these support IE11 out of the box, or nearly so.

 This list is from his own [web site](https://gist.github.com/WebReflection/761052d6dae7c8207d2fcba7cdede295), some projects were not listed.<br>
 Stars current as of 2020.07.22/sorted.